Poetica Pavonis

 Sort of.
 I think.
 Maybe?

 I call myself an anarchist- an anarcho-communist, if I'm being specific- but the truth is, I don't have much in the way of actual knowledge on the subject.
-Everything I know is pieced together secondhand from podcasts, YouTube videos, memes, and a heaping teaspoon of "how I reckon' things are," and while I feel fairly confident in saying that I know more about anarchy than the layperson, I'm missing some of the theoretical foundations.
+I've incidentally read a fair amount of Marxist theory due to overlap with some other interests, but as far as anarchy goes, most of what I know is gleamed from podcasts, YouTube videos, memes, and a heaping teaspoon of "how I reckon' things are," and while I feel fairly confident in saying that I know more about anarchy than the layperson, I have only vague ideas of how an anarchist system would work.

-So, with Christmas in the rear view, I've decided to make 2026 an educational year, starting off with a reading of Errico Malatesta's Anarchy.
+So, with Christmas in the rear view, I've decided to make 2026 an educational year, (NOTE: I may have started this in the first week of January and gotten distracted, oops) starting off with a reading of Errico Malatesta's Anarchy.
 And to make things more fun, I've decided to blog my way through it, both to make myself write down my reflections and to invite discussion!
 I'll be reading through an English translation, available for free here at the Anarchist Library, and sharing my thoughts here, one chapter at a time.
-I invite those interested to read along, and I'd love to hear people's thoughts as we go.
+Read along, if you'd like!

 First, a bit of background on the man himself.
 Errico Malatesta was an Italian writer and political theorist active in the late nineteenth and early twentieth centuries.
 Born in 1853, before the unification of Italy, he would die in 1932 having witnessed the rise of Mussolini's fascist regime.
-The intervening years he would spend variously writing, organizing labor efforts, being imprisoned for writing and/or organizing labor efforts, and fleeing countries.
+The intervening years he would spend variously writing, organizing labor efforts, being imprisoned (for writing and/or organizing labor efforts), and fleeing countries (as a result of same).
 Anarchy (originally L'Anarchia) was first published as an essay in 1891.
-Years of work organizing in support of labor causes around the world meant that Malatesta was already well known among early Anarchists.
+Years of work organizing in support of labor causes around the world meant that by this time Malatesta was already well known among early anarchists.
 As a result, Anarchy was widely read and became the foundation of much subsequent anarchist thought.
 Which is why I'm reading it- I fully intend to continue my education beyond this essay, and it seems like a good jumping-off point into the wider world of anarchy.

 Prelude out of the way.
 Onto the text itself, starting with, believe it or not,